victor-timofei/discord-arch/README.md

 Discord is notorious for its telemetry collection.
 Running the application in a container can help minimize the data it collects from you.

+But why not, AppImages or Flatpacks?
+Because I already know Docker-style containers and I already have that installed.

 ## Running it

 ```bash